virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 ## Recurrent Neural Networks

-Recurrent Neural Network (RNNs) outperform other kinds when dealing with text and time-series data, because it implements the concept of "memory" inside the network.
+Recurrent Neural Network (RNNs) outperform other kinds when dealing with text and time-series data because it implements the concept of "memory" inside the network.

 _First look (in order):_
 - [Here](http://colah.github.io/posts/2015-08-Understanding-LSTMs/), a gentle but detailed explanation.
 - [Here](https://www.superdatascience.com/blogs/the-ultimate-guide-to-recurrent-neural-networks-rnn) is another interesting explanation.
 - [Here](https://www.youtube.com/watch?v=9zhrxE5PQgY) is a video with a more practical approach.
-- [Here](https://becominghuman.ai/a-noobs-guide-to-implementing-rnn-lstm-using-tensorflow-1907a5bbb1fa), a guide to implement RNN in TensorFlow.
+- [Here](https://becominghuman.ai/a-noobs-guide-to-implementing-rnn-lstm-using-tensorflow-1907a5bbb1fa), a guide to implementing RNN in TensorFlow.
 - [Here](https://medium.com/@erikhallstrm/hello-world-rnn-83cd7105b767), a 7-page long blog post regarding the TensorFlow implementation.

 _Second pass:_
 - [RNN Chapter](https://www.deeplearningbook.org/contents/rnn.html)

-_Dive Deeper_: Use the latest "survey paper" to choose which papers ar worth exploring for your case and have a nice panoramic of the state of the art:
+_Dive Deeper_: Use the latest "survey paper" to choose which papers are worth exploring for your case and have a nice panoramic of the state of the art:
 [Fundamentals of Recurrent Neural Network and Long Short-Term Memory Network](https://arxiv.org/abs/1901.06032)

 _Tips & Best practices:_